Coronavirus overview: developments in India and the rest of the world | India News — TruthDive

 World

-- The death toll in the United States from the coronavirus exceeded 10,000 on Monday (local time).
-The United States has the third highest number of deaths reported from the disease in the world.

-- Iran reported 133 new deaths from the new coronavirus, bringing the total number of officially confirmed deaths to 3,872.
+- Health officials say 657 more people in England have died from the new coronavirus, bringing the total death toll in the UK to more than 10,000.

+- The total number of deaths related to the new coronavirus in the United States exceeded that of Italy, with at least 20,506 lives succumbing to the outbreak, and so far 527,111 people have been infected by the spread.

-- The daily number of deaths from coronavirus in Spain shot up to 743 after falling for four days in a row, bringing the total to 13,798.
+- The daily number of deaths in Spain from the coronavirus increased to 619, after falling for three days in a row, the government said.
+The country, one of the most affected by the pandemic, has registered 16,972 deaths from COVID-19.

-- The total number of coronavirus cases in Pakistan crossed 4,000 on Tuesday with more than 500 new infections reported, while the number of deaths reached 54.

-- Japanese Prime Minister Shinzo Abe declared a one-month state of emergency for Tokyo and six other prefectures to increase defenses against the spread of the coronavirus as the number of infections increases.

-- Sweden reported 114 other deaths from coronavirus, bringing the total to 591 in a country that has taken a gentler approach to containing the outbreak than some of its European neighbors.
+- Iran announced 117 new deaths from the new coronavirus, bringing the overall official figure to 4,474, but easing some restrictions that had been put in place to slow the spread of the disease.

+- Pakistan reported 386 new cases of coronavirus, bringing the total number of COVID-19 patients in the country to 5,170.

-- Afghan health authorities said 56 six new cases of coronavirus were reported in the country, bringing the total number of positive cases to 423.
+- A doctor died in Kabul from the coronavirus, while Afghanistan reported 52 new cases of coronavirus, bringing the number of cases in the country to 607.